conradakunga/Blog/_posts/2024-11-28-truncating-numbers-in-c.md

 123.46
 ```

-What has happened here is tha C# has rounded the value for you to 2 decimal places.
+What has happened here is that C# has rounded the value for you to 2 decimal places.

 Suppose you don't want this, and actually want to **truncate** the number to 2 decimal places?